OfficeDev/office-js-docs-pr/docs/design/design-toolkits.md

 ---
-title: Design tool kits for Office Add-ins
+title: Design toolkits for Office Add-ins
-description: Get links to some tools to help design the UI of an Office Add-in. ms.date: 05/12/2021 ms.localizationpriority: medium
+description: Get links to some tools to help design the UI of an Office Add-in. ms.date: 06/23/2023 ms.localizationpriority: medium
 ---

-# Design tool kits
+# Design toolkits

-To help you get started, we've created tool kits for use with either the [Sketch](https://www.sketch.com/) application for Mac or the [Adobe XD](https://www.adobe.com/products/xd/features.html) application for Windows or Mac.
+To help you get started, we've created toolkits for use with either the [Sketch](https://www.sketch.com/) application for Mac or the [Adobe XD](https://www.adobe.com/products/xd/features.html) application for Windows or Mac.
 The following downloads include all of our available patterns, along with brief descriptions and layout recommendations.

 ## Downloads